-We have crafted and helped implement compliance programs for leading players in the energy, semiconductor, software, telecom, aviation and other sectors.
-In the process, we’ve led compliance reviews and internal investigations and assisted in the preparation of voluntary self-disclosures to the U.S. government, when these are called for.
+We have crafted and helped implement compliance programs for leading players in the energy, semiconductor, software, telecom, aviation, financial and other sectors.
+In the process, we’ve led compliance reviews and internal investigations and assisted in the preparation of voluntary self-disclosures to the U.S. government.
 And when clients have faced enforcement actions, we’ve provided vigorous and strenuous defense against criminal and civil actions, with a long record of successfully negotiating settlements with regulatory authorities.

-In addition to offering you advice on policy matters in the sensitive areas of trade, defense, national security and advanced commercial technology, we can stand as your advocate with the lawmakers and regulators who formulate and implement policies that govern global commercial activity.
+In addition to offering you advice on policy matters in the sensitive areas of trade, defense, national security and advanced commercial technology, we can stand as your advocate with the lawmakers and regulators who formulate and implement laws and regulations that govern global commercial activity.

 We work closely with all segments of government, regularly offering perspectives to the U.S. Congress, Commerce Department, Justice Department, Treasury Department, Defense Department, Energy Department, Office of the U.S. Trade Representative, State Department, White House offices and Intelligence Agencies.